AS2812/AS2812/README.md

 # 💫 About Me:
+I'm Ahmed Shacker, currently pursuing a Bachelor's degree in Computer Science with a specialization in Cybersecurity at Alexandria University (expected graduation: July 2027).
+I'm focused on a blue team career path, and I enjoy engaging in various projects, learning new skills, and volunteering.

+### Currently, I am:
+- Taking the **DEPI-Data Analytics** track
+- Enrolled in **Google’s Cloud Security** and **Cybersecurity** courses on Coursera
+- Learning **JavaScript** on YouTube

-I'm Ahmed Shacker, currently taking the DEPI-Data Analytics Track, enrolled in Google's Cybersecurity course on Coursera, and learning JavaScript on YouTube.
-Alongside, I volunteer with IEEE, where I help organize events, conduct workshops, and promote STEM education in my community.
+I'm also a dedicated volunteer with the **IEEE committee**, where I help organize events, conduct workshops, and promote STEM education.
+Additionally, I work with the **Gelfi Society** to support children with disabilities.

 ## 🌐 Socials:
 [![Discord](https://img.shields.io/badge/Discord-%237289DA.svg?logo=discord&logoColor=white)](https://discord.gg/chaker8267)